ebshimizu/stats-of-the-storm/README.md

 For a list of features and additional installation instructions, check out the [project page](https://ebshimizu.github.io/stats-of-the-storm/).

 ## Installation
-Stats of the Storm has only been tested and built for Windows 10 systems.
+Stats of the Storm is available for Windows and macOS (experimental).
-If you'd like to help get this to run on OS X and Linux, check out the Development section below.

 Check out the [Releases Page](https://github.com/ebshimizu/hots-analysis/releases) to download the latest installer.